 “When dry camping, the longer you can conserve water the longer you can stay out there.
-It’s a compromise between convenience and conservation.” – Boondocking Basics from iRV2 Member Raytronix.
+It’s a compromise between convenience and conservation.” – iRV2 Member Raytronix.

 It’s not hard to save water when you ditch RV hookups.
 Below are a few simple lifestyle adjustments to start with:

-Make your own low suds camping soap by mixing a few drops of biodegradable dish washing soap with water in a spray bottle.
+Make your own low-suds soap by mixing a few drops of biodegradable dish washing soap with water in a spray bottle.
 Instead of filling a sink with dish water, just spray the mixture onto pre-washed dishes.

 RV dry camping isn’t for the squeamish.
 But when you’re without hookups you can stay clean.
 Scent-free body wipes help you pre-wash before ever running water through your shower nozzle.